anthonycysa/anthonycysa/README.md

   A full simulation of vulnerability management process using Tenable Nessus.

 - 📊 **[Splunk SIEM + SOAR Automation](https://github.com/anthonycysa/splunk-siem-soar-lab)**
-  A simulated SIEM and SOAR lab for dtecting and responding to common attack patterns using Splunk.
+  A simulated SIEM and SOAR lab for detecting and responding to common attack patterns using Splunk.

 - 🕵️ **[Wireshark Network Analysis](https://github.com/anthonycysa/wireshark-network-analysis-lab)**
   A packet analysis project using Wireshark to detect DNS tunneling, FTP exfiltration, and HTTP-based threats.